 You may not be an angry person in general, but it's valuable to examine your own reaction to another's anger.

 - Feel defensive or threatened?

-- Do you respond to yelling by yelling yourself, or fling back a verbal barb when you’ve just received one?
+- Do you respond to yelling by yelling yourself or flinging back a verbal barb when you've just received one?